 Revision support – Please see our Guided Revision page

 Exams can be an extremely challenging and stressful time.
 If you are struggling to manage your mood or anxiety levels, don’t keep it to yourself.
 Talk to someone – family, friends, your teachers and support staff.
 Have a look at our guide of stress-busting techniques and self-care recommendations.

-Information for candidates – written exams
+Sept 22: Information for candidates – written examinations

-Information for candidates – onscreen tests
+Sept 22: Information for candidates – on-screen examinations

 Information for candidates – Privacy Notice